Dr. Howlin’s Background

 Dr. Howlin has found Jungian psychology to coincide with his deepest beliefs.
 Dreams help create a life worth living.
 They connect people to their spiritual core.
 And this is why Dr. Howlin loves to work in this field of study.

 Dr. Howlin has worked with individuals of all ages and in a variety of settings.
 He has worked with children and adolescents in schools, outpatient clinics, and at a juvenile detention facility.
 He has worked with adults in both clinic and hospital settings.
-He has spent the last twenty-one years working in the mental health department of one of the largest adult male correctional facilities in the state of California.
+He has spent the last twenty-three years working in the mental health department of one of the largest adult male correctional facilities in the state of California.
 While working in this setting he has previously held the positions of Staff Psychologist and Senior Supervising Psychologist.
 He serves there currently as Chief Psychologist and Chief of Mental Health.